-All in all, transit and park agencies work together to help preserve the pristine magic that the islands are a source of, along with the incredibly unique number of species that it is home to.
-It might seem rather high, but find some peace of mind in knowing that it’s going to the right cause.
+All-in-all, migration and park agencies work together to help preserve the pristine magic that the islands are a source of, along with the incredibly unique species that they are home to.
+Sure, these fees might seem rather high, but you can find some peace of mind in knowing that it’s all going to the right cause.
 And what’s more?
-A vacation in the Galapagos ultimately becomes not just a matter of enjoying an incredible vacation, but also of providing funds to the conservation efforts at work here.
+A vacation in the Galapagos ultimately becomes not just a matter of enjoying an incredible destination, but a also a matter of helping preserve this one-of-a-kind piece of our Earth and the conservation efforts that are continuously at work here.

-The Galapagos Islands are located 926 km (575 miles) off the coast of Ecuador, covering an area of almost 8,000 km2 (3,030 mi2).
-The archipelago is made up of 19 islands, 13 of which are major visitor sites and 4 of these are inhabited by permanent populations.
+The Galapagos Islands are located 926 km (575 miles) off the coast of Ecuador and cover an area nearly 8,000 square kilometers (3,030 square miles) in size.
+The archipelago is made up of 19 islands, 13 of which are major visitor sites and 4 of which are inhabited by permanent populations.
 It takes an hour-and-a-half flight to reach the islands from Guayaquil, and two from Quito.

-But it takes a boat 2-3 days to make it to the Galapagos from the mainland, and this is where things start to get pricey.
-Transporting things like goods, fuel (which isn’t subsidized like it is on the mainland) and services to and from the archipelago is incredibly expensive.
-Additionally, every item that heads to the archipelago must screened before arriving to the islands and, as a result, products in Galapagos become rather expensive to acquire.
+But it takes a container boat 2-3 entire days to make it to the Galapagos from the mainland, and this is where things start to get pricey.
+Consequently, transporting things like goods, fuel (which isn’t subsidized like it is on the mainland) and services to and from the archipelago is incredibly expensive.
+Additionally, every item that heads to the archipelago must screened before arriving to the islands and, as a result of all this, products in Galapagos become rather expensive to acquire.

-The isolated nature of the islands also makes it tricky in terms of agricultural self-sufficiency (only 3% of its entire area is capable of having any form of crops for a population of approximately 25,000).
-Floreana and San Cristobal Islands have permanent sources of fresh water, but other islands (including Santa Cruz) depend on desalinization plants that prepare water taken from grietas or fissures in the lava rock.
+The isolated nature of the islands doesn’t help either, as things get rather tricky when it comes to agricultural self-sufficiency: only 3% of its entire area is capable of having any form of crops for a population of approximately 25,000.
+Floreana and San Cristobal Islands have permanent sources of fresh water, but other islands (including Santa Cruz Island) depend on desalinization plants that prepare water taken from grietas (fissures) in the lava rock.

-In the end, these are all factors that play a role in contributing to the relatively higher-than-expected price of travelling to the Galapagos.
-But the silver lining is that you get top-notch service and experiences when you invest in the right kinds of tour packages.
-Yacht Isabela II Galapagos cruise offers exactly that, and is sure to offer you the best experience possible in the Galapagos at an impartial price.
+In the end, these are all factors that play a huge role in contributing to the relatively higher-than-expected price tag of traveling to the Galapagos.
+But the silver lining is that, in spite of it all, you are guaranteed to get top-notch service and experiences when you invest in right kind of Galapagos tour.